Morganton, North Carolina: History

-19th century
+An influx of European settlers over the Blue Ridge Mountains led Morganton to become the first chartered town in western North Carolina in 1784.

-During the Civil War, the Western North Carolina Railroad stopped just a few miles east of Morganton and a Confederate training camp, named Camp Vance after North Carolina's wartime governor Zebulon Vance (whose wife, Hariette Espy Vance, was from Morganton), which was located just outside of town.
-Both the railroad and the camp were the targets of a raid across the mountains from Tennessee, by the Union Loyalists of the 3rd North Carolina Mounted Infantry in July 1864.
-On April 17, 1865 there was a small skirmish fought in Morganton, as part of Stoneman's 1865 raid through North Carolina.
+On April 17, 1865, there was a small skirmish fought in Morganton, as part of Stoneman's 1865 raid through North Carolina.

-After the Civil War, Morgantonian Tod R. Caldwell, became the only Governor of North Carolina from Morganton, when he took over the office after the impeachment of William Woods Holden in 1871.

 Public welfare facilities, such as the North Carolina School for the Deaf: Main Building and Western North Carolina Insane Asylum, were first authorized by the state legislature in the late 19th century.

-20th century to present

 In the early 20th century, textile mills were developed in the Piedmont as industry left union-dominated areas of the Northeast United States.
 During the century, however, these industrial jobs gradually moved offshore.

 In the late 20th century, Morganton and Burke County, was still largely rural and with big poultry farms, which became locations for industrial-scale poultry processing plants.
 These jobs attracted many new immigrants to the state from Central America, leading to an increase in the Latino population in the area.

-During the 1990s, Guatemalan-born workers in Morganton, worked to organize a union at the Case Farms poultry plant but were ultimately unsuccessful.
-Labor and factory work have changed in the "Nuevo South", where many Latino immigrants work in low-paid industrial jobs.
-They are competing with globalization in some industries.
-At the state level, North Carolina is working to encourage immigrant communities and their contributions.